Viking Ocean (Viking Cruises)

 All Viking Ocean liners were built according to the latest maritime navigation regulations and equipped with latest marine safety systems, including "safe return to port".
 The ships also implement some of the maritime industry's latest technologies, including energy-saving hybrid engines (diesel generators and gas turbines), optimized hulls and bulbous bows for max fuel efficiency.
 Ship design also features the common for Viking River Cruises longships solar panels (installed on the Magradome pool cover) additionally minimizing vessel's exhaust pollution.

-Viking Sea itinerary program is based on cruises in Europe (Baltic and Mediterranean regions), with Spring/Fall Atlantic Ocean coastal repositioning.
+Viking Sea itinerary program is based on voyages in Europe (Baltic and Mediterranean regions), with Spring/Fall Atlantic coastal repositioning.
 Featured destinations include Norwegian Fjords, Russia, Scandinavia, Eastern Mediterranean (Greece, Turkey) and Central Mediterranean (France, Italy, Spain, Monaco, Tunisia),

 Viking Ocean cruise deals are inclusive of all shore excursions, transfers, wi-fi, wine by the glass and beers (at lunch and dinner), access to the Nordic spa (steam room, thalassotherapy pool, hot tub, snow room, sauna, cold plunge pool).
 The infinity pool at the stern is another standout feature.